cmrohityadav/Gen-AI/Readme.md

 - Asking a Large Language Model (LLM) to perform a task without providing any examples of how the task should be done.

 - The model relies only on the instruction and its pre-trained knowledge

+## Few-shot prompting
+- Asking an LLM to perform a task while **providing a few examples of how the task should be done**.

+- The model uses both the **provided examples** and **its pre-trained knowledge** to generate a more accurate or contextually appropriate response.

+## Chain of Thought prompting
+- Asking an LLM to show its reasoning steps when solving a problem, rather than giving only the final answer.

+- Especially useful for tasks requiring logic, arithmetic, or multi-step reasoning.

+- Example instruction: “Explain your reasoning step by step, then give the final answer.”

+# WORKING WITH LLM

+## Invokig the LLM
+- calling the LLM from our code